umarhassan-mitodl/14.30-spring-2006/content/pages/syllabus.md

 ## Course Objective and Prerequisites

 To provide a solid foundation in probability and statistics for economists and other social scientists.
-We will emphasize topics needed in the further study of econometrics and provide basic preparation for [_14.32 Econometrics_](https://ocw.mit.edu/courses/economics/14-32-econometrics-spring-2007/index.htm).
+We will emphasize topics needed in the further study of econometrics and provide basic preparation for {{% resource_link "f7e947f7-3a57-4194-b5fb-b5df67854fb2" "_14.32 Econometrics_" %}}.
 No prior preparation in probability and statistics is required, but familiarity with basic algebra and calculus is assumed.

 ## Grading and Requirements